WiDS-Datathon-2025-Team-Synapse/widsdatathon/README.md

 To conduct data exploration we:
 * Used statistical methods such as .info() and .describe()
-* Constructed histograms, bar plots, cross tab plots, and count plots
+* Constructed histograms, bar plots, cross tab plots, and count plots to visualize distributions

 During exploratory data analysis, we discovered:
 * More training data samples were classified as having ADHD than not (831 with ADHD and 382 without)